-Applicants for the Master’s Programme in Film and Television; Film and Television Producing apply in the master’s level admissions in the field of Art and Design.
-Selection criteria in the entrance exam for Film and Television Producing include analytical ability, vision, the ability to understand an image, expression, group work and interaction skills, creativity, motivation, general knowledge, stress tolerance and suitability for the field.
-Those selected as MA students are also expected to demonstrate a systematic approach and visionary proposal concerning the advanced specialisation and content of their studies.
+We expect the applicants to have analytical ability, vision, the ability to understand an image, expression, group work and interaction skills, creativity, motivation, general knowledge, stress tolerance and suitability for the field.
+Applicants are also expected to demonstrate a systematic approach and visionary proposal concerning the advanced specialisation and content of their studies.

 Written work or images and links to works with motion pictures in which the applicant has played a key role in terms of artistic work or production can be added to the portfolio.
 Regarding each work, we would like the applicant to write a short description of this role.

 The electronic portfolio, including the preliminary assignment, must be uploaded to the application system as one PDF file before sending the application.

 The main purpose of the CV is to show that the applicant has acquired sufficient basic knowledge in film and television producing by providing a list of the applicant’s work experience in the field (work task, time period, employer and the employer’s contact details) and education (educational institution, degree/course, link to the educational institution’s curriculum).
 Experience and education in other fields should be mentioned.